Lecture Notes in Cosmology: The horizon problem

 Since $d_{\rm A} \approx a/H_0$ for small scale factors, we can conclude that:

 and so, in order to have $d_{\rm H} > d_{\rm A}$, we obtain the condition:

 which is the same as in Eq.~\eqref{inflationcondition}.
-The same solution for two different problems seems to be a good sign and a good point in favour of inflation.
+The same solution for two different problems is a good point in favor of inflation.

-Usually a third problem concerning standard cosmology goes along with the above two and it is the one related to the abundance of unwanted relics, such as magnetic monopoles, which are produced via some symmetry breaking mechanism in the very early universe and are not observed today.
-We do not treat this issue here, see \cite{Weinberg:1996kr} for more details, but it is clear that inflation provides a mechanism for diluting these unwanted relics beyond the possibility of observation.
+Usually, a third problem concerning standard cosmology goes along with the above two, and it is related to the abundance of unwanted relics, such as magnetic monopoles, which are produced via some symmetry breaking mechanism in the very early universe and are not observed today.
+See \cite{Weinberg:2008zzc} for more details.
+We do not treat this issue here, but it should be clear that inflation provides a mechanism for diluting any unwanted relic beyond the possibility of observation.

-We now discuss how inflation can be realised.
+We will now discuss how inflation can be realized.